xurxe/screenreader-multilanguage-experiment/data.md

 On iPhone, you can perform a simple gesture (by default, swipe up with one finger) to change VoiceOver language regardless of the OS language.
 When VoiceOver was in Finnish, everything was ready with a Finnish voice.
 When VoiceOver was in English, everything was read with an English voice.

+Note: when the word "image" is at the end of the `alt` text, the screen reader automatically removes it from the description.
+Same for when the word "button" is at the end of the button text content.

 ## Asus + NVDA

 - Device: Asus X540LA